theaqueen21/Active_Directory/Setup/Windows Server 2022 Datacenter Evaluation(GUI)/03_Install_DC/README.md

 ![2023-03-28 19_29_25-Greenshot](https://user-images.githubusercontent.com/94680549/228312586-0aaacf84-acd5-4083-8773-7a9cef72f1e7.jpg)

-After The Server Has Restarted, We Need To Reconfigure The DNS Settings
+After The Server Has Restarted, You Need To Reconfigure The DNS Settings

 ```shell
 Get-DNSClientServerAddress